dynobase-icon

 Does DynamoDB have versioning?

 No, DynamoDB does not have versioning out of the box.
-Instead, you have to implement versioning using the different approaches explained above.
+Instead, you have to implement versioning using the different approaches explained in this article.

 In DynamoDB, how can I implement versioning without replacing the previous record?